segmentio/segment-docs/src/connections/destinations/catalog/variance/index.md

 ### Page

-Send [Page](/docs/connections/spec/page) calls to *ADD WHAT PAGE CALLS ARE USED FOR HERE*.
-For example:
+If you aren't familiar with the Segment Spec, take a look at the [Page method documentation](https://segment.com/docs/connections/spec/page/) to learn about what it does.
+An example call would look like:

 ```js
 analytics.page()
 ```

 Segment sends Page calls to Variance as a `Page` Event Type.

 ### Screen

-Send [Screen](/docs/connections/spec/screen) calls to *ADD WHAT SCREEN CALLS ARE USED FOR HERE*.
-For example:
+If you aren't familiar with the Segment Spec, take a look at the [Screen method documentation](https://segment.com/docs/connections/spec/screen/) to learn about what it does.
+An example call would look like:

 ```obj-c
 [[SEGAnalytics sharedAnalytics] screen:@"Home"];
 ```

 Segment sends Screen calls to Variance as a `Screen` Event Type.

 ### Identify

-Send [Identify](/docs/connections/spec/identify) calls to *ADD WHAT IDENTIFY CALLS ARE USED FOR HERE*.
-For example:
+If you aren't familiar with the Segment Spec, take a look at the [Identify method documentation](https://segment.com/docs/connections/spec/identify/) to learn about what it does.
+An example call would look like:

 ```js
 analytics.identify('userId123', {